My Interpretation of True Poetry

 See end of post for reference

-Poetry can be said to be a careful, inventive and creative consideration of words, written in order to convey some thoughts and meaning as a literary arrangement, but it is so much more.
-Usually, but not always, poems are written and designed to evoke powerful emotion, or spiritual upliftment.
+Poetry can be said to be a careful, inventive and creative consideration of words, written in order to convey thoughts and meaning as a literary arrangement, but it is so much more.
+Usually, but not always, poems are written and designed to evoke powerful emotion, and spiritual upliftment.
 In essence, poetry can manifest itself as a two-word phrase, in the spoken word, or a one-thousand-page book, like the scriptures, poetry can be inspired and relevant wisdom for our day and journey home.

 When people think of poetry, they think of rhythm and flow.
 While this is a widely known and accepted form, there are many types of poems that don’t rhyme or follow any direct rules.
 In fact, some of the greatest and well-loved poets in history pushed the limits and broke the mold of what was considered acceptable prose.

-As a means of example, Think about doing this poetic metaphorical exercise as a test: What does it mean to try to fit a fragrant rose into a teardrop?
+As a means of example, Think of doing this poetic metaphorical exercise as a test: What does it mean to try to fit a fragrant rose into a teardrop?
 Then try to limit this metaphor into a rigid grid, or oddly shaped box, which has no complimentary form other than conformity, to rules which don’t apply to the subject at hand.
 Such is the limiting methods of many formal structures.
-Art and creation is an individual and unique experience, and cannot be expected to fit into all the rigid rules of the early past, wherein prose were to be structured into very specific boundaries.
+Art and creation is an individual, and unique experience, and cannot be expected to fit into all the rigid rules of the early past, wherein prose were to be structured into very specific boundaries.

-Poetry is a form of art which uses words to express, whose expression is used to reveal, interpret, and express things which would otherwise be difficult to express or understand.
+Poetry is a form of art which uses words to express, whose expression is used to reveal, interpret, and express things which would otherwise be difficult to understand.
 As an example, consider these inspired writings, all the holy scriptures were written under the inspiration of revelation, the spirit of prophecy and The Gift of the Holy Ghost.
 This is true poetry in the written Word.